sftpplus/sftpplus-docs/src/doc_source/developer/http-api-event-handler.rst

         }
     }

+You will need to create the receiving URL on Slack, by following the `Slack Incoming Webhooks <https://api.slack.com/messaging/webhooks>`_ documentation.

-On Slack, the message will look like
+On Slack, the message will look something like this.

 ..  image:: /_static/guides/http-event-slack.png
     :alt: HTTP Event as received on Slack.